 Healthy covered soil

-A rich, airy nutrient soil makes for healthy and strong plants.
-The healthier and stronger plants are, the less chance of disease.
-This prevents unnecessary use of chemical pesticides.
-Make the soil healthy and fertile by shoveling compost or organic (cow) manure through it; artificial fertilizer is less suitable.
-In addition, weeds have little chance in an overgrown garden.
-Choose dense plant cover and ground cover.
-For example, cover non-overgrown areas with a layer of compost, wood chips, cocoa shells, grass or other organic material (mulching).
+Rich, airy soil ensures healthy and strong plants.
+The healthier and stronger plants are, the less likely they are to suffer from disease.
+This prevents the unnecessary use of chemical pesticides.
+Make the soil healthy and fertile by adding compost or organic (cow) manure; artificial fertilizers are less suitable.
+In addition, weeds have little chance in a well-planted garden.
+Opt for dense plant cover and ground cover plants.
+Cover bare patches with a layer of compost, wood chips, cocoa shells, grass, or other organic material (mulching).

-With healthy soil, plants are less likely to get sick and die.
-This saves money by not having to buy new plants.
+Healthy soil means plants are less likely to become diseased and die.
+This saves money because you don't have to buy new plants.

 Flooding

-In healthy soil, water can easily sink into the garden.
+In healthy soil, water can easily drain away in the garden.

 Drought

-Healthy soil holds water longer (depending on the type of soil).
-In hot periods, this means you need to water less.
+Healthy soil retains water longer (depending on the type of soil).
+This means you need to water less during hot periods.

 Heat stress

-Healthy plants are also less likely to get sick and suffer from pests.
-This eliminates the need to use chemicals.
+Healthy plants are also less prone to disease and pests.
+This eliminates the need for chemical treatments.

 Tip

-Make your own (free) compost from your yard waste.
+Make your own compost (for free) from your garden waste.